 Key accomplishments:

 In a short period of time, the Global Development Lab has begun to transform the Agency’s work – through building internal capacity for science, technology, and innovation while deepening the impact of partnerships.
 The Lab’s innovation programs have invested in 900 innovations in more than 60 countries, which are helping USAID and its partners reach the massive scale needed to promote growth and reduce global poverty.
-The Lab is also testing new ways to catalyze investment in entrepreneurs in developing countries by working with 40 incubators, accelerators, and seed-stage impact investors, and is expected to leverage more than $100 million in private resources.
-Additionally, in 2015, USAID had more than 360 active public-private partnerships with leverage commitments of $5.9 billion.
-On average, for each dollar USAID invests through these partnerships, private sector partners have committed $3.35 over the life of the projects.
+[Pepek, C., email communications, USAID communications team, December 5, 2016] The Lab is also testing new ways to catalyze investment in entrepreneurs in developing countries by working with 40 incubators, accelerators, and seed-stage impact investors, and is expected to leverage more than $100 million in private resources.
+[Pepek, C., email communications, USAID communications team, December 5, 2016] Additionally, in 2015, USAID had more than 360 active public-private partnerships with leverage commitments of $5.9 billion.
+[Pepek, C., email communications, USAID communications team, December 5, 2016] On average, for each dollar USAID invests through these partnerships, private sector partners have committed $3.35 over the life of the projects.
+[Pepek, C., email communications, USAID communications team, December 5, 2016]

 How she leads innovation:

-Ann Mei describes the Lab’s role as leading a three-stage innovation process: disrupt, develop, and mainstream.
+Chang describes the Lab’s role as leading a three-stage innovation process: disrupt, develop, and mainstream.

 Disruption is sourcing new ideas for innovations, tools, or approaches that could be transformative.
 The goal is to test as many ideas as possible, as quickly as possible, to figure out which have most potential impact.
 Failure is common and expected at this point.

 At the develop stage, the Lab works with missions and the rest of USAID to apply the most promising solutions to the agency’s most pressing problems – commonly by embedding elements in existing programs.
 In this stage, the goal is to gather evidence that the innovation can have positive impact on the agency priority.

 Idea iteration and refinement continues, and eventually the successful and validated solutions are mainstreamed into standard best practice across the agency.
 Chang notes that some innovation teams focus too heavily on the “disrupt” phase; the Lab emphasizes the whole life cycle, to ensure that impactful innovations are integrated into the agency.

 Chang believes that “sexy” new things tend to get over-emphasized when promoting innovation: “That’s the flashy part, but not the substance.
 Innovation is about achieving dramatically better results – which comes from taking risks, a persistent focus on testing and improving on a solution, and breaking through impediments in the current system.
-Sometimes that comes in the form of a cool gadget, but more often it is the result of application and tedious refinement of existing tools.”
-She says, “At the Lab we seek to drive greater innovation across the agency by changing the culture, the systems, the incentives and the mechanisms -- so that we become more open, agile, evidence-based, and catalytic with the result of more cost-effective and sustainable solutions.”
+Sometimes that comes in the form of a cool gadget, but more often it is the result of application and tedious refinement of existing tools” [Chang, A.M., in-person interview by Policy Design Lab, July 7, 2016]She says, “At the Lab we seek to drive greater innovation across the agency by changing the culture, the systems, the incentives and the mechanisms -- so that we become more open, agile, evidence-based, and catalytic with the result of more cost-effective and sustainable solutions” [Chang, A.M., in-person interview by Policy Design Lab, July 7, 2016]